AguaClara/Textbook/Filtration/Filtration_Intro.rst

 Many rapid sand filters use 2 or 3 different densities and sizes of filter media to achieve a system with large pores at the surface of the filter and smaller pores deeper within the filter.
 If sand with a wide range of sizes is fluidized, the small sand grains quickly rise to the top and the large sand grains fall to the bottom.
 Thus a poorly sieved sand will have small pores at the top and large pores at the bottom after backwash.
 The trick to creating a mix of filter media that results in big pores on the top is to use low density, large diameter media with a lower terminal velocity rather than a higher density, small diameter media.
 During backwash the less dense media ends up on top and thus this reverse stratification is achieved.

 Given that many installed rapid sand filters are dual media it is worth reflecting on what problem the dual media filters are designed to solve.
 One possible problem is surface clogging of the sand filter when large, strong flocs bridge across sand pores and then support a layer of flocs above the sand bed.
 This surface layer would be similar to the schmutzdecke in slow sand filters and could be the location of significant head loss.
 It appears that rapid sand filters do suffer from surface clogging in some instances.
-Of course, it is possible that this failure is related to the use of flocculent aids that result in excessively strong flocs and/or sedimentation tanks that don't effectively capture large flocs.
+Of course, it is possible that this failure is related to the use of flocculent aids that result in excessively strong flocs and/or clarifiers that don't effectively capture large flocs.

 Additional potential benefits of dual media filtration include the possibility that they can hold a larger mass of particles before requiring backwash or that they may be able to achieve higher particle removal efficiency. `Zouboulis et al. <https://doi.org/10.1016/j.desal.2006.02.102>`_ compared single and dual media filtration and demonstrated that the main advantage to dual media filtration was that it had a lower rate of head loss accumulation.
 Given that the rate of increase of head loss for the dual media filters was constant over time, this suggests that the pores that were doing the filtration were exclusively in the larger of the two media.
 This suggests that larger diameter media (rather than dual media) might be a better choice for rapid sand filters.